Tips for Living Abroad

 4. Make preparations for your physical and mental health before you leave.

-Any physical or mental health concerns that you have here in the US will still be with you when you're abroad.
+Any physical or mental health concerns that you have in your home country will still be with you when you're abroad.
 That sounds obvious, we know, but it can be easy to forget to consult with your health care providers about things like prescriptions, medical treatment, and counseling abroad.
 So when you make an appointment for your study abroad physical, go with a list of questions about the sorts of services you'd like to have when you're away.
 If your physician can't help you, please don't hesitate to give us a call.

 5. Research the program and city before you go.